 Hear2Read core team members are Suresh, Shyam Krishna, Tim White, Dipendra Manocha and Ryan Carnick.

 After completing his Masters at CMU in 2015, Shyam Krishna returned to Mysore and decided to put his computing skills to work to help people with visual impairment.
 Along the way, he became a linguist too – an essential skill to develop Text-To-Speech (TTS) software.

 Tim White is a veteran Silicon Valley entrepreneur.
-Suresh met in 1995 when they worked together on software to manage a Mobile Network infrastructure.
-Both retired about the same time in 2013.
+Suresh met him in 1995 when they worked together on software to manage a Mobile Network infrastructure.
 Tim has been an integral part of Hear2Read team since 2014 providing website, browser plug-in, and Windows application development.

 Blind since childhood, Dipendra Manocha has used technology to build a communications and training infrastructure that enables the disabled to put their abilities to work alongside other citizens in mainstream society.
 He was elected to the Ashoka Fellowship in 2007.

 Ryan Carnrick has worked in the creative industry since 1998.
 He delights in bridging the gap between technology and users by using visual messages.